codefellows/seattle-java-401d1/class-33-firebase-realtime-database/LAB-chat-room-away-status.md

 ## Application Architecture
 Make two Activities:
-* A `LoginActivity` that accepts someone's username (no auth or password) and has a button to go to the activiry with a list of other users.
+* A `LoginActivity` that accepts someone's username (no auth or password) and has a button to go to the activity with a list of other users.
 * A `UserList` activity that shows a list of users, their statuses and their status text.
+No status text is displayed if the users doesn't have status text set.

 Use Android `SharedPreferences` to store the user's username between the `LoginActivity` and the `UserList` activity.